Sign Up

 Environmental News, Data Analysis, Research & Policy Solutions.
 Read Our Mission Statement

-Jane Goodall is often regarded as the world’s foremost expert on chimpanzees, whose career studying their social behaviour and family interactions span more than 60 years.
-Though the renowned English primatologist and anthropologist now dedicates her efforts towards the protection and conservation of chimpanzees and their habitats with the Jane Goodall Institute, she has published numerous books documenting her decades of experience and scientific studies on our closest relatives.
-These are just seven of the best books by Jane Goodall.
+Jane Goodall passed away this week at the age of 91.
+One of the world’s foremost expert on chimpanzees, she spent her career studying their social behaviour and family interactions and publishing numerous books documenting her decades of experience and scientific studies on our closest relatives.
+Here are some of our favorite books by Jane Goodall.

 7 Best Books by Jane Goodall on Nature and Primatology